This chapter forms part of the Transition Network guidance for DNS local forwarding and server configuration.

-The NHS TN uses a set of core services provided by BT Transition Network Service Provider (TN-SP).
-One of those services is the (nhs.uk) internal DNS.
-TNSP DNS servers provide central name resolution services to any client on the TN.
+The HSCN provides a set of core services including the (nhs.uk) internal DNS.
+The DNS servers provide central name resolution services to any client on either the HSCN or TN.
 These servers will take one of five actions, in the following sequence:

-The internal TN-SP servers can be queried directly by end clients (resolvers) or other DNS servers local to, and used by, a group of end-user clients.
+The internal DNS servers can be queried directly by end clients (resolvers) or other DNS servers local to a group of end-user clients.

 The internal DNS implementation is summarised in the diagram below.